You are $75 away from free shipping

 First things first, let’s figure out what undertones your skin has.
 Unsure of how to identify your skin’s undertones?
 Instead of looking super-closely at your skin in hopes of having a better idea of what your undertones are, try one of these super-quick tricks.

 Trick #1: Flip your wrist.
-If you see greenish veins, you have warm undertones, whereas blue veins point towards cool undertones.
+If you see greenish veins, you have warm undertones, whereas blue veins point toward cool undertones.
 If your veins seem to be somewhere in-between, your undertones are likely neutral.

 Trick #2: Look at your eyes.
 Look in a mirror.
 What do you see?
 If you have blue or green eyes, you most likely have cool undertones, whereas if there are little golden specks in your eyes, there’s a good chance you have warm undertones.

 OK, but why does this really matter?
-Well, the key to finding your perfect pretty hair color is to pick shades that are the opposite of your skin’s undertones.
+Well, the key to finding your perfect pretty hair color is to pick shades with undertones that are the opposite of your skin’s undertones.
 At this point, maybe that color wheel from elementary school is popping into your head.
 Yep, it’s the same concept!
 So, when it comes to picking a shade from all the brown hair colors out there, just remember you want to choose cooler shades for warmer skin and warmer shades for cooler skin.
 Makes sense, right?

-If you have warm undertones…cool brown shades like chestnut, mocha, dark chocolate, and dark auburn will look fabulous with your skin.
+If you have warm undertones…cool brown shades like chestnut, dark chocolate, mushroom brown, and dark auburn will look fabulous with your skin.
 By pairing these complementary hues together, you can help brighten up the look of your complexion.
 What’s more, a cooler hair color can help make yellow undertones look a bit creamier for an overall softer effect.
 Gorgeous!